insanity54/nanowrimo2017_practice/storynotes.md

 * Marth goes to admin building where First pillar of St. Ezreal's stays Marth's execution on condition.
 * Marth must live on campus and study at the school, proving his innocence.
 * Actually, Marth doesn't get to study.
 He gets assigned cleaning duties in the kitchen.
+* The next day, Marth gets assigned to mining duties in another plain accessible through the Admin building.
+* Marth experiences an augmented astral projection where he is empowered by Admirite, and discovers a flaw in his Astral realm (evil Esper's proxy)

 ## Story Plot